ewowi/StarDocs/docs/BasicsStarMod/StandardsAndGuidelines.md

     * No notion of HTML in c(++) code

     * Effects have no notion of the type of projection or fixture it is applied to
+    * Any projection can be applied to any effect in any fixture, 1D to 3D in any combination

     * Modules are as independent from each other as possible (but they can call each other)